SuperOfficeDocs/superoffice-docs/docs/onsite/install/win-client/index.md

 ![x -screenshot][img1]

-If you choose **Customize**, you may choose where you want to install it and also choose to install additional programs.
+If you choose **Customize**, you may choose where you want to install it and also choose to install additional options.

 ![x -screenshot][img2]

 An **Advanced** installation will give you the option to select additional features and will display the installation wizard for each component.

-Both Mail Link and Windows client Advanced installation have Typical and Custom installation types.
-Custom installation for Windows client allows you to select which languages and additional features will be installed.
+SuperOffice Admin client installation has Typical and Custom installation types.
+Custom installation allows you to select which languages will be installed.

 ![x -screenshot][img3]

-After the installation is completed both Mail Link and Windows client are installed.
+After the installation is completed all components are installed.

 ![x -screenshot][img4]

+> [!TIP]
+> If you want to run Travel Gateway as a service, you need to install the service manually.

 ## Related info